 There are a few chief concerns that most new parents share: Why isn’t the baby sleeping, what’s the best way to get them to stop crying, and at what point should a pediatrician be called?
 These concerns are generally temporary, but once they’re addressed, new worries take over.
 Just as baby is sleeping peacefully every once in a while parents are introduced to the world of developmental milestones, and start to wonder: Should my baby have started smiling by now?
 When do babies start laughing, anyway?

 The first thing parents need to understand is that every baby is different.
 Although developmental milestones exist as a general guide, they arrive according to a child’s own pace.
-Babies first start laughing “between 2-4 months” says Nina Pegram, pediatric nurse practitioner and lactation consultant with SimpliFed.
-Before this, an intentional smile would, most likely have occurred between 1-2 months; sometimes in their sleep, she adds.
+Babies usually start laughing “between 2-4 months” says Nina Pegram, pediatric nurse practitioner and lactation consultant with SimpliFed.
+Before this, an intentional smile would most likely have occurred between 1-2 months; sometimes in their sleep, she adds.
 But the absence of laughter, at this particular age, does not mean that there is something wrong with a child.
 Some babies simply tend to be more stern.

 What Does it Mean When Babies Laugh?

 “The first few smiles are normally caused by an involuntary reflex,” says Carolyn, a registered nurse and Parenting Consultant at Teach Work Mom.
 During the REM phase of sleep, your baby may smile, jerk, laugh, or cry.
 Laughing or smiling at this early stage is not an emotional response, but a natural way of practicing expressive skills.
 The baby will not begin to smile or giggle with intention until around the second month.
 “Smiling and laughing shows that your baby’s brain and vision has matured to the point that they can recognize your face and display emotions voluntarily.”

 Should Parents be Concerned About Their Child’s Development?